yii2mod/yii2-comments/README.md

 > If you have added this controller in the module admin, the URL will look like the following
 > http://localhost/path/to/index.php?r=admin/comments/index

+> By default only users with `admin` role have access to comments management section.
+But, you can override `accessControlConfig` property for ManageController.

 **Notes:**
 > 1) Delete button visible only for user with `admin` role.